Jmkernes/Diffusion/README.md

 As usual, the requirements.txt file contains everything you would need to run this in a virtual env, conda env, or otherwise. `pip install -r requirements.txt`

+You can run the ddpm demo by running `python -m diffusion.ddpm.main`.
+It will save as output a GIF giving the different sampled distributions of our DDPM over the course of training.

 ## Denoising Diffusion Probabilistic Models (DDPM)

 In the diffusion/ddpm package, the diffusers.py module contains the Denoising Diffusion Probabilistic Models (DDPM) noise scheduler.
 Each diffusion technique can be thought of as a mixin or wrapper of a learnable model.
 It must satisfy the following methods: